quou/openmv/README.md

  - `kernel32`
  - `winmm`

+## Creating New Projects
+OpenMV's core can be used for new projects, including all the code for things that games commonly need, such as loading resources and drawing graphics.
+A utility in `util/mksdk` exists so that manually copying files isn't required in order to create a new project.
+Simply build this project and run it from the project root to create a file named `sdk.tar`.
+Extract this file and start creating.

+The default project creates a blank window and spams the console every frame.
+Edit the code in `logic/src/main.c` to create your game logic.
+All the code compiled in this project is hot-reloadable, meaning you can re-compile it and have the code update in real time without needing to restart the program.
+The default project also creates a loading screen while the `on_init` function in the logic project is running.
+Comment out lines 31-64 to remove this if you don't want it.

+If you want to change the window settings (default: "OpenMV", 1366x768), edit line 16 in `bootstrapper/src/main.c`.
+Multiple windows won't work, I don't think (I haven't tried it).

 ## Levels
 Levels are created using the Tiled level editor and exported using a custom binary format.
 An extension for Tiled to add this format can be found in